 - Heat a non stick pan/ skillet, add the grated cucumber, salt, cucumber juice and jaggery and cook it for about 5 minutes till the jaggery melts and gels with the cucumber.
 Also the cucumber will release more juice.Switch off the flame and let it cool completely to room temperature.
 Add cardamom powder, turmeric powder and stir well.

-- Add jowar flour first, then add rice flour a little at a time as required and mix well to make a thick batter.Stir vigorously so that there are no lumps formed.
+- Add jowar flour first, then whole wheat flour, then add rice flour a little at a time as required and mix well to make a thick batter.Stir vigorously so that there are no lumps formed.
 Keep aside for 10 minutes so that the flours are gelled well into the mix.
-Add a little water only if required to make a batter of dropping consistency.
+Add a little water as required to make a batter of dropping consistency.
 DO NOT ADD EXCESS WATER as the proportion will change and sweetness of pancakes will reduce.

 - Heat a tawa/skillet and drizzle a little oil over it.
 Stir the batter,pour a small ladle of the batter in a circular motion.
 These pancakes are neither thick nor thin and should be smaller in size too for easier flipping.
 Leave oil from the sides, this helps to flip over the pancakes easily.
 Cover and cook with a steam release lid till golden and cooked on the underside.
 Gently flip over and cook the other side too.